 Ireland

 The chart shows the proportion of energy generated from renewable sources for our UK and Ireland operations.
-The figures for Ireland dip at FY21 (explained in context) and remain below the baseline in FY22.
-The figures for the UK gradually increase year-on-year.
+The figures for Ireland dip at FY21 (due to the impact of the pandemic and a need to use more natural gas to keep areas maintained) and remain below the baseline.
+The figures for the UK increased (or remained steady) year-on-year up to FY25, when we saw a slight dip.

 The chart shows the proportion of energy generated from renewable sources for our UK operations.
 There is a trend line from FY20 to FY30 showing that a 44% increase is required to meet our FY30 target.
-The figures are gradually increasing year-on-year and currently exceed the required rate of increase according to the trend line.
-In FY23 the percentage of energy generated from renewable sources remained at 21%.
+The figures are generally increasing year-on-year.
+In FY25, the figure dropped slightly to below the trajectory for achieving our FY30 targets.